raymondbarrinuevo/AndroidExamMVVM/README.md

 UI and design:

-LinearLayout - the reason why I use because its easier to read Relativelayout - if only view will overlapping. for instance when I use ProgressBar in MainActivity
+LinearLayout - the reason why I use because its easier to read Relativelayout - if only view is overlapping each other. for instance when I use ProgressBar in MainActivity